Large Scale Response of Gapless $1d$ and Quasi-$1d$ Systems: Introduction

 The next natural question is about the validity of Kubo formula, in the sense of rigorously proving that higher order terms in (\ref{eq:kubointro}) are indeed subleading, uniformly in $\beta$ and in $L$.
 For gapped systems at zero temperature, the validity of Kubo formula can be explained using the adiabatic theorem.
 This has been done in \cite{ASY} for noninteracting systems on the lattice, in \cite{ES} for the Landau Hamiltonian and more recently in \cite{BDRF,MT,Teu} for interacting lattice models.
 See \cite{HT} for a review and further references.
 In the case of the quantum Hall effect, one can actually show that linear response is exact, for non-interacting \cite{KS, MM} and also for interacting system \cite{BDRFL}: all power-law corrections after the linear response vanish.
 Recently, the derivation of Kubo formula for the quantum Hall effect has been extended to the case of $2d$ disordered, non-interacting systems, where the spectral gap is replaced by a mobility gap \cite{DREF}.
 A different proof of the validity of Kubo formula, which also applies to small positive temperatures, has been given in \cite{GLMP}, for weakly interacting fermions, using cluster expansion methods.
 There, the higher order terms in the Duhamel expansion are controlled using an extension of the argument behind the stability of KMS states \cite{BR2}; thanks to a suitable complex deformation argument, all terms in the Duhamel expansion can be represented in terms of imaginary time correlations, whose good decay properties for gapped systems can be proven using cluster expansion techniques.
 This method can also be used to prove the validity of the many-body adiabatic theorem \cite{GLMP}.

-It is an open problem to understand the validity of Kubo formula in the absence of a spectral gap.
+It is an open problem to understand the validity of Kubo formula in a metallic phase starting from a microscopic model.
 This is of obvious physical relevance, in view of the ubiquitous applications of linear response in cases in which no spectral gap is present.
+In the case of a finite system coupled to external leads at thermal equilibrium, the related problem of proving convergence to a non-equilibrium steady state (and proving the validity of Kubo formula) has been widely studied in the literature.
+Rigorous results have been proved under suitable spectral assumptions, for non-interacting \cite{AH, AP, Ne} and also interacting \cite{FMU, JOP, MCP, CMP2} systems.

-In order to prove the validity of Kubo formula for gapless systems, one has to face two technical problems: the first is about the control of the time integration, that for gapped systems was ultimately possible thanks to the oscillations introduced by the spectral gap; the second is about the slow space decay of correlations, needed in order to control expressions of the type
+In this paper we shall address the validity of Kubo formula for closed, extensive systems, in the presence of time-dependent perturbations.
+In order to prove the validity of Kubo formula for metallic systems, one has to face two main technical problems: the first is about the control of the time integration, that for gapped systems was ultimately possible thanks to the oscillations introduced by the spectral gap; the second is about the slow space decay of correlations, needed in order to control expressions of the type, setting $\tau_{t}(\mathcal P):=e^{i\mathcal H t}\mathcal P e^{-i\mathcal H t}$:

 which appear naturally in the Duhamel expansion of (\ref{eq:kubointro}), after representing the perturbation $\mathcal{P}$ as a sum of local term, $\mathcal{P} = \sum_{Y} \mathcal{P}_{Y}$.
 Due to the absence of a spectral gap, one cannot expect the correlation functions of the system to be integrable uniformly in $t$, $\beta$, $L$.